 - Many colleges now hold mandatory summer orientations for all first-year students. - Register for or attend orientation as soon as possible.
 You will learn more about the college, register for classes, and meet with your advisor. - Check what documents you are required to bring with you to orientation. - Explore the possibility of a summer transition or bridge program.
-Some colleges and universities have special transition programs for students with disabilities or first-generation students.
+Some colleges and universities offer special transition programs for students with disabilities or those who are first-generation college students, meaning they are the first in their family to attend.
 These programs can give you a head start and ease the transition. - Set up an appointment to meet with your academic advisor.